Melissa C. Harrell, M.Ed., MPH, LCMHCS

 Independent Health Educator, Mental Wellness Consultant and Founder of Resiliency Counseling & Consulting, PLLC

-A North Carolina native, Melissa earned an associate degree from Surry Community College, located in the foothills of North Carolina’s Blue Ridge Mountains in Dobson.
-She moved across the state to Greenville, N.C. to attend East Carolina University (ECU) and majored in dance education (K-12).
+I earned an associate degree from Surry Community College, located in the foothills of Western North Carolina where I grew up.
+I then moved across the state to Greenville, N.C. to attend East Carolina University (ECU) where I received a B.S. in dance education (K-12).

-After graduation she worked in Goldsboro, NC as a music and movement teacher at Protestant Preschool and Kindergarten while also teaching at The School of Goldsboro Ballet.
-During this time, she continued her education by earning a Master of Education with a concentration in counseling from Campbell University in Buies Creek, North Carolina.
+After graduation I worked in Goldsboro, NC as a music and movement teacher at Protestant Preschool while also teaching at The School of Goldsboro Ballet.
+During this time, I continued my education by earning a Master of Education with a concentration in counseling from Campbell University in Buies Creek, North Carolina.

-As an advocate for ZOE Ministry, which transforms the lives of orphans through a unique empowerment model, Melissa delivers public presentations to encourage financial support and has travelled to Kenya, Africa, to meet with children in the empowerment program.
-In 2016, she wrote an inspiring children’s book, Elizabeth and Stella Meet ZOE, to educate children on the plight of poverty in African nations.
+I serve as an advocate for ZOE Empowers, which transforms the lives of orphans through a unique empowerment model.
+I deliver public presentations to encourage financial support. and have traveled to Kenya to meet with children in the empowerment program.
+I was so inspired by one of the children in the program that in 2016, I wrote a children’s book, Elizabeth and Stella Meet ZOE, to educate children on the plight of poverty in African nations.

-In addition to serving as a mental health advocate, educator and volunteer, Melissa is most proud of the title she holds as wife and mother.
-She has been married to Johnnie Harrell since 1997.
-Together they have three children Landry, Spencer Grace and Jonah.
-She is also owned by three cats– Scout, Oreo and Kit Kat.
-For self-care, she enjoys reading, writing, yoga, and exploring historical sites, particularly early churches.
+In addition to serving as a mental health advocate, educator, and volunteer, I continue to shepherd my three teens Landry, Spencer Grace, and Jonah into adulthood.
+For self-care, I enjoy reading, writing, yoga, and exploring historical sites, particularly early churches.